Parkinson’s Disease Fitness Specialist Online Course

 Course Delivery and Assessment

-This course is delivered using video and narrated slide presentations.
+This is an online course.
+All materials are delivered virtually, with videos and narrated slide presentations.
 Comprehension of the material will be measured via a mandatory, multiple-choice/true-false item, competency assessment requiring an 80% passing grade.

 System Note: The Google Chrome browser can automatically play all videos in a lesson at the same time, which may be an extremely annoying feature for some, and for which, at the present, there is no easy fix in the Google Chrome settings.
 If this occurs, try viewing this course using a browser other than Chrome (e.g., Firefox).